Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 • 1 pm.
 Cross Ponte Vecchio and have lunch in the area around Basilica Santo Spirito.

 • Walk to Piazzale Michelangelo for sunset views.
 Alternatively, check out this e-bike tour that also visits this viewpoint.
-We did this tour at 6 pm and it was great, but don’t do it if you don’t feel comfortable on a bike in a busy city.
+We loved it, but don’t do it if you don’t feel comfortable on a bike in a busy city.

 • Dinner.
 Stay close to the railway station in Florence (2 nights).